wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

    NOTE: Cannot back up Oracle workloads.

-The backup policy supports two access tiers - snapshot tier and the vault tier.
+The backup policy supports two access tiers - snapshot tier and the vault tier:

    For "Instant Restore": a <strong>snapshot tier</strong> is a point-in-time backup of all disks on the virtual machine.
 Snapshots are stored on your local VM storage as an "instant recovery snapshot" so you can quickly recover, for a maximum period of <strong>five days</strong>.